Pramatha Ranjan Thakur

-Pramatha Ranjan Thakur (1902 – 28 Decembder 1990) was an Indian politician elected as a member of the West Bengal Legislative Assembly from the Hanskhali constituency in the 1962 elections as a candidate of the Indian National Congress.
+Pramatha Ranjan Thakur (1902 – 28 December 1990) was an Indian politician elected as a member of the West Bengal Legislative Assembly from the Hanskhali constituency in the 1962 elections as a candidate of the Indian National Congress, and for all his contributions, he is worshipped and is a revered figure in some social communities (which are typically backward).
 The seat was reserved for candidates from the Scheduled Castes.

 Early life

-Thakur was born at village of Orakandi in Faridpur District of Bengal Presidency.
+Thakur was born at village of Orakandi in Faridpur District of Bengal Presidency (now in Bangladesh).
 His father name is Shashi Bhushan Thakur.
-He passed Bar at Law from London and was called to the bar from Lincoln's Inn in June, 1929.
+He passed Bar at Law from London and was called to the bar from Lincoln's Inn in June 1929.
 Thakur was the first barrister from the Namasudra community.
 In 1933, he married Binapani Devi Thakur.